S-G-Gabe/html-portolio.juststarting/README.md

 # html-portolio.juststarting
-Just trying out Github and posting my first portfolio to see how's it like
+Just trying out Github and posting my first portfolio to see how it's like